Grand-Canonical Optimal Transport: Entropic regularization

 which is therefore finite.
-We conclude like for $T=0$ that $\cF_T(\eta\rho)$ is finite for every $0\leq \eta<\frac{1}{1-\bP_0}$.
+Like for $T=0$ we deduce that $\cF_T(\eta\rho)$ is finite for every $0\leq \eta<\frac{1}{1-\bP_0}$.
 Since the Gibbs state~\eqref{eq:Gibbs_psi} manifestly satisfies $\bP_{\psi,0}>0$, we conclude that the condition~\eqref{eq:condition_dual_potential} is in fact a \emph{necessary condition} for a density $\rho$ to arise from a Gibbs state.
 The argument shows that for any $\rho$ there exists a critical $\eta_\rho$ such that

 If $\cF_T(\eta_\rho\rho)<\ii$ then we must have $\bP^{(T)}_0=0$ and there cannot exist a dual potential for $\eta_\rho\rho$.
 It is in fact well known in optimal transport that the location of the density $\rho$ in the convex set $\{\rho\ :\ \cF_T(\rho)<\ii\}$ plays a role for the existence of dual potentials.
 See for instance~\cite{Leonard-01,Leonard-14} which uses the concept of `intrinsic core' similar to~\eqref{eq:condition_dual_potential}.